Goal-Space Planning with Subgoal Models: Goal-Space Planning in Detail

 Now let us examine how to use $\vgoal(g)$ to update our main policy.
 The simplest way to decide how to behave from a state is to cycle through the subgoals, and pick the one with the highest value.
+In other words, we can set

-and take action $a$ that corresponds to the action given by $\pi_g$ for this maximizing $g$.
-However, this approach has two issues.
-First restricting to going through subgoals might result in suboptimal policies.
+and take action $a$ that corresponds to the action given by $\pi_g$ for this maximizing $g$ as shown in Figure \ref{fig:policy_diag}.
+Note that some states may not have any nearby subgoals, and $\vsub(s)$ is undefined for that state.
+This is not the only problem with this naive approach.

+There are two other critical issues with this approach.
+Policies are restricted to go through subgoals, which might result in suboptimal policies.
 From a given state $s$, the set of relevant subgoals $g$ may not be on the optimal path.
+This limitation is expressly one we early mentioned we wished to avoid, and is a key limitation of Landmark Value Iteration (LAVI) developed for the setting where models are given \citep{mann2015approximate}.
 Second, the learned models themselves may have inaccuracies, or planning may not have been completed in the background, resulting in $\vgoal(g)$ that are not yet fully accurate.

-We instead propose to use $\vsub(s)$ within the bootstrap target for the action-values for the main policy.
-For a given transition $(S_t,A_t,R_{t+1},S_{t+1})$, either as the most recent experience or from a replay buffer, the proposed \emph{subgoal-value bootstrapping} update to parameterized $q(S_t,A_t; \qparams)$ uses TD error

-for some $\beta \in [0,1]$.
-For $\beta = 0$, we get a standard Q-learning update.
-For $\beta = 1$, we fully bootstrap off the value provided by $\vsub(S_{t+1})$.
-This may result in suboptimal values $q(S_t,A_t; \qparams)$, but should learn faster because a reasonable estimate of value has been propagated back quickly using goal-space planning.
-On the other hand, $\beta = 0$ is not biased by a potentially suboptimal $\vgoal(g)$, but does not take advantage of this fast propagation.
-An interim $\beta$ can allow for fast propagation, but also help overcome suboptimality in the values.

-We can show that the above update improves the convergence rate.
-This result is intuitive: subgoal-value bootstrapping changes the discount rate to $\gamma_{t+1} (1-\beta)$.
-In the extreme case of $\beta = 1$, we are moving our estimate towards $R_{t+1} + \gamma_{t+1} \vsub(S_{t+1})$ for $\vsub$ not based on $q$ without any bootstrapping: it is effectively a regression problem.
-We prove this intuitive result in Appendix \ref{app_control}.
-One other benefit of this approach is that the initiation sets need not cover the whole space: we can have a state $\relsg(s,g) = 0$ for all $g$.
-If this occurs, we simply do not use $\vsub$ and bootstrap as usual.
+When incorporating $\vsub$ into the learning process, we want to ensure the optimal policy remains unchanged and that $\vsub$ guides the agent by helping evaluate the quality of its decisions.
+A simple way to satisfy these requirements is to use potential-based reward shaping \citep{ng1999reward}.
+Potential-based reward shaping defines a new MDP with a modified reward function where the agent receives the reward $\tilde R_{t+1} = R_{t+1} + \gamma \Phi(S_{t+1}) - \Phi(S_t)$, where $\Phi \colon \mathcal{S} \to \mathbb{R}$ is any state-dependent function. \citeauthor{ng1999reward} show that such a reward transformation preserves the optimal policy from the original MDP.
+We propose using $\Phi = \vsub$ to modify any temporal TD learning algorithm to be compatible with GSP.
+For example, in the Sarsa($\lambda$) algorithm, the update for the weights $\qparams$ of the function $q \colon \mathcal{S} \times \mathcal{A} \times \mathbb{R}^n \to \mathbb{R}$ would use the TD-error